stefnnn/prisma-loader/README.md

     ...
 ```

-Watch out, depending on how the data type references each other you may run into problems when deleting data, as Prisma does not yet support cascading deletes.
-List those types first, which no other types references to in a required relation.
+Watch out, depending on how the data types reference each other you may run into problems when deleting data, as Prisma does not yet support cascading deletes (see [this issue](https://github.com/prisma/prisma/issues/2810)).
+List those types first, which no other types references to as a required relation.